hakeematyab/hakeematyab/README.md

 <h3 align="center">A Data Scientist who loves experimenting on data with new technologies to build applications that make our lives easier.</h3>
 <img align="right" alt="Coding" width="325" src="https://i.pinimg.com/originals/77/29/f4/7729f4ebf5dd3d6754dee0ed5837ef77.gif">

-- 💼 I'm currently looking for a new opportunities as a Data Scientist.
+- 💼 I'm currently looking for new opportunities as a Data Scientist.

 - 🌱 I’m currently working on **AIOps Tools.**